 Foreword by Menzies Private Client Partner David Truman

-While the Chancellor of the Exchequer is looking to reduce the tax gap, there are nonetheless still opportunities to review your financial arrangements for saving tax throughout the tax year.
+While the Chancellor of the Exchequer has been looking to reduce the tax gap and had widely been expected to further increase taxes, there are nonetheless still opportunities to review your financial arrangements for saving tax throughout the tax year.
+The Chancellor suggested in the Autumn statement 2021 that looking forward he would be focused on spending increases and economic growth to increase the size of the economy and the tax take going forward rather than further tax increases.

 Take a few moments to review this planner, in which we highlight some simple tax planning strategies which could help you structure your affairs in such a way to help reduce your exposure to tax.